Elementary Education Information

 Middle Childhood-Early Adolescence (MC-EA): Grades 1-8

-UW-Parkside students in this program will develop a knowledge base in elementary education methods in literacy, math, science, and social studies, participate in co-teaching clinical placements at various developmental levels, conduct action research, become familiar with a variety of educational technology, and gain firsthand teaching experience in elementary classrooms.
-This program maintains separate GPA and admission requirements and requires a background check.
+UW-Parkside students in this program will develop a knowledge base in elementary education methods in literacy, math, science, and social studies, participate in co-teaching clinical placements at various developmental levels, conduct action research, and gain firsthand teaching experience in elementary classrooms.
+This program maintains separate GPA and admission requirements and requires a background check prior to admission.
 This program culminates in a semester-long, full-time, school-based Residency experience.

 Students who plan to complete teacher education requirements for licensure must be admitted to the Educator Preparation Program.
 Admission to the program is required for students to enroll in EDU 300-level courses or above.
 It is strongly advised that students work closely with the IPED advisor, Mary Jo Gdovin (email@example.com), during the open enrollment application process and follow the directions for admission closely.

 The following are the minimum requirements for the program and must be met to complete the application for admission process.